hostwithquantum/setup-runway/README.md

 ## Examples

-### Setup the runway CLI
+### Setup the runway CLI to deploy

-This is an example how to setup the runway CLI and then how to deploy your app `cool-app`.
+This is an example workflow which shows runway CLI setup and then how to use the CLI to deploy your app `cool-app`.

-Once you have the client setup, you can run commands and play around with output and so on.
+Once the client is setup, you can run all commands and play around with output and so on.
 To keep it simple, we're only deploying the code. :) Since the app exists already on runway we use the `runway gitremote` command to initialize the setup.

 ```yaml
 # .github/workflows/release.yml